EXPLANATION OF SCORES

 2 If you are elected, how would you vote on bills that expand the education options available to a student?

-3 If you are elected, how would you vote on bills that expand the usage of marijuana?
+3 If you are elected, how would you vote on bills that regulate medical marijuana?

-4 If you are elected, how would you vote on bills that restrict usage of restrooms and locker rooms to students of the same biologic sex?
+4 If you are elected, how would you vote on bills that require explicit websites to implement a form of age-verification to keep children off of the website?

 Below each question was the option to check “support” or “oppose.”